Hammond, New York: Economy

 Within the town, many smaller localized communities have evolved.
 All had their own businesses/industries.
 The primary industry of the original Scottish settlers was sheep farming and supporting entities which evolved into today's modern dairy farming.
 As major roads permeated the area, a secondary travel and vacation industry sprang up which provided extensive vacation/recreational rental properties on both Black Lake and the St Lawrence River.

 Business and industries included in the townships history have included, glass factories, asheries, tanneries, restaurants, gas stations, auto repair, two post offices, a lumber yard, a bowling alley, a bank, a library, a phone company, cottage rentals, boat/motor/general marine services, barber shops, antiques, saw mills, blacksmiths, a farm store, general stores, stone quarries, milk processing plants, cheese factories, coal storage cribs/coal sale and delivery etc.

 A railroad spur line passed through the western side of the Village of Hammond and was in limited use until the early-mid-1960s.
 The original railroad depot is still standing in the same spot.
 Many of the original stone quarries are still identifiable.
 A stone quarry on Oak Island in Chippewa Bay supplied stone to build Boldt Castle.
 It even had its own railway to move cut stone to the boats used to transport the stone.
 A stone quarry that was once located in South Hammond on Route 37 supplied sandstone to make local roads.
 This quarry at one time employed approximately 600 men.
 The Town of Hammond Museum, formed by R.T.
 Elethorp Historical Society, saved an original quarry building from the South Hammond quarry and moved it to the current museum property.

 The remnants of where many of the old forgotten business once stood can still be seen today.

 The Village of Hammond also has a mason's lodge, a retirement home, several churches and a town museum (previously mentioned).

+Hammond is a well-known speed trap raising revenue by catching speeders going to and from the Canadian border.